Welcome to the DEL Dish, the place to find exciting updates, and useful tips and tools.

 Getting into the details – How to use newsletters to keep your members informed, while not overwhelming the reader

 Newsletters are a good way to keep your association members informed with the latest information.
-It will keep your members connected throughout the year and between events, and allow you to communicate directly, but on a larger scale.
-Newsletters also add a personal touch as they land directly into your member’s inbox.
+It will keep your members connected throughout the year and between events, as well as allow you to communicate directly, but on a larger scale.
+Newsletters also add a personal touch as they land directly into your members’ inbox.

 Newsletters Part 1: